Struct schemars::schema::SchemaObject

 pub fn is_ref(&self) -> bool

-is a $ref
+Returns true if self is a $ref schema.

-Otherwise, returns false
+Otherwise, returns false.

 sourcepub fn has_type(&self, ty: InstanceType) -> bool